 - instructions on how to have courses evaluated for breadth requirements

 The process for submitting syllabi for review for breadth requirements is different for UC Berkeley Study Abroad courses than it is for other coursework.
 Please follow the instructions on the Berkeley Study Abroad website, and not to L&S.

 After Program Completion

 If you plan to study abroad in your final semester, you should discuss this with the Berkeley Study Abroad office.
 If your transcripts will be significantly delayed, you may have to be moved to a future semester's degree list.
-This does not mean you have to return to UC Berkeley and an L&S College Adviser may be able to write you a letter confirming completion of requirements, but it does mean your offical degree finalization will be pushed back.
+This does not mean you have to return to UC Berkeley and an L&S College Adviser may be able to write you a letter confirming completion of requirements, but it does mean your official degree finalization will be pushed back.
 Learn more about these and related issues on our Graduation page.